Services and Rates

 No firm definitions of the different levels of editing exist.
 Even professional editors cannot agree on the precise definition of each level.
 So these are the services I provide at each level of editing.

-With a manuscript assessment, I will provide a multi-page report.
-I will not change or alter any part of your manuscript (ms).
+With a manuscript assessment, there is no editing.
+Instead, I provide a report.
 Since I work in nonfiction, prior to the assessment I will need to know your answers to these questions: Who is your audience?
 What is your purpose?
-What promise does your ms make to the reader?
+What promise does your MS make to the reader?
 I will tell you what works and what doesn't.
-In my report, I tell you if...
+I will tell you if...

 you have fulfilled your promise to the reader.